List of people from the London Borough of Richmond upon Thames: People in Whitton

-With the royal court often staying in Richmond and Hampton Court in the 18th century, Twickenham and nearby Whitton became a very fashionable place to live and this has left the area with a unique cultural heritage.
+With the royal court often staying in Richmond and Hampton Court in the 18th century, Twickenham and nearby Whitton became very fashionable places in which to live and this has left the area with a unique cultural heritage.
 The only remaining country house left in Whitton is the mid-19th century Kneller Hall.
 It replaced a house built in 1709 by portrait painter Sir Godfrey Kneller (1646–1723).
-It was the Royal Military School of Music for more than 150 years, until 2021, when it was announced that the hall would become the Upper School for Radnor House School, Twickenham, currently housed in Pope's villa.
+It was the Royal Military School of Music for more than 150 years, until 2021, when it was announced that the hall would become the Upper School for Radnor House School, Twickenham, which had been housed in Pope's villa.

 People in Richmond town and Richmond Park

+Richmond was founded following King Henry VII's building in the 16th century of Richmond Palace (so-named in 1501), from which the town derives its name.
+(The palace itself commemorates King Henry's earldom of Richmond, North Yorkshire, the original Richmond.)
+The town and palace became particularly associated with Queen Elizabeth I (r.
+1558–1603), who spent her last days there.
+During the 18th century, Richmond Bridge connected the two banks of the Thames, and many Georgian terraces were built, particularly around Richmond Green and on Richmond Hill.
+Those that have survived remain well-preserved and many have been designated listed buildings on account of their architectural or historic significance.
+The opening of Richmond railway station in 1846 was a significant event in the absorption of the town into a rapidly expanding London.

+In 1890 the town of Richmond, formerly part of the ancient parish of Kingston upon Thames in the county of Surrey, became a municipal borough, which later extended to include Kew, Ham, Petersham and part of Mortlake (North Sheen).
+The municipal borough was abolished in 1965, when local-government reorganisation transferred Richmond from Surrey to Greater London.